SpacesCon2022/code-of-conduct/README.md

 ## Consequences of Unacceptable Behavior

-Unacceptable behavior from any summit community participants, including those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any space participants, including those with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.